Eternity: Stories from the Emotional Heart of Australia

 The closure of Eternity will make way for exciting developments in the permanent exhibition spaces at the Museum.
 However, before moving on to the new it is time to thank all of the people that made the Eternity exhibition possible and to celebrate this remarkable and memorable exhibition.

-Eternity closes at 5pm on Thursday 1 June 2017.
+Eternity closed on Thursday 1 June 2017.